SLN4403/Flip-Card/README.md

 # Flip-Card 💳✨

 <h3> Description 📝 </h3>
-This is a practice project I saw on youtube which is writtem with HTML & CSS.
-I give 100% creadit to the original creator.
-It has two sides which are front and back.
-When u hover a mouse on a front card, it will immediately flip to the back side.
-Cool right ?
+This is a practice project I saw on youtube which is written with HTML & CSS.
+I give 100% credit to the original creator.
+It has two sides, which are front and back.
+When you hover a mouse onto the front card, it will immediately flip to the back side.
+Cool, right xD ?
+I also added a link down below so that you could try in on ur own.

 <h3> Front View ✨ </h3>